Chakra Gods and Goddesses

 A beautiful legend is that Kuan Yin was on the threshold of heaven when she paused and heard the anguished cries of the world.
 She then returned to earth to help all who are suffering.
 Kuan Yin’s full name is Kuan-shih-yin.
 This means “one who regards, looks on and hears the sounds of the world.”

-Kuan Yin Heart Goddess
+Evolution of Kuan Yin

 Kuan Yin originally had the name and form of Avalokitesvara, a male name and masculine being.
 Avalokitesvara means “the lord who sees or hears the sounds of the world.”
 Avalokitesvara was a Buddhist deity who evolved in Tibet into the female buddha Kuan Yin.
 Learn more about her history and mantras in Kuan Yin Healing Mantras.